 Disney productions have given the Illuminati/Freemasons the cover to bring together illusionists, magicians, and special effects artists without anyone being suspicious.
-Cartoons are the product of witchcraft (see Looney Tunes).
+Cartoons are the product of witchcraft (see Looney Tunes, Mickey Mouse, Wake Up!
+It’s 1984 and Movies and Magic).

 Behind all those cartoons, magazines, movies etc., is a hidden agenda to condition our children’s minds.
 Disney animations over the years have been filled with Satanic symbolism aimed at indoctrination.
 They are preparing younger generations for the New World Order, as well as introducing them to witchcraft.
 However, it is not only Disney films that are loaded with occult symbolism and innuendo; almost all silver and small screen productions are created for the purpose of subliminally polluting and desensitising our minds.